-- It's not necessary to go out and buy new, matching containers.
-I'm certainly not working on a Martha photo shoot with my collection.
+- And it’s not necessary to go out and buy new, matching containers.
+I’m certainly not working on a Martha photoshoot with my collection.
 This hodgepodge came from years of attending potlucks, making baby food and occasionally scoring at the thrift store.

-- Do try to bring clean containers, though.
-It's hard enough making this bulk thing work without involving the health inspectors.
+- Do try to bring presentable containers though.
 No leftover takeout boxes, please.

 - Have an extra, empty container hanging around your pantry for when you have a little bit of something left but need to refill the container.

 - Profile cashiers.
 Seriously.
 It’ll save everyone time if you find a trusted agent that can quickly figure out how to subtract the tare from the actual weight before your toddler figures out how to unsnap her cart strap.

 - NEW: Along those lines, make sure they tare it correctly.
 Yesterday a quite confident young cashier tried to charge me $9.00 for some chili powder instead of $ 1.80 because he “didn’t realize the jar weighed more.”
 Oh yes, I educated this young grasshopper.